arquillian/arquillian-extension-spring/README.md

 * The version of the CGLIB.
 * Whether to include with each test deployment Snowdrop.
 Snowdrop is required to run Spring prior version 3.0.3 in JBoss AS (https://jira.springsource.org/browse/SPR-7197)
+* Name of custom context classes to be used instead of Spring's ClassPathXmlApplicationContext and AnnotationConfigApplicationContext.

 Note: When using the extension with Maven the artifacts version is being read from POM file directly.
 Modifying the version in the arquillian.xml will have no effect.
 It's intention is to support other then Maven build systems.